highchair/artinruins-com/_property/south-street-power.md

   - url: south-street-jh-2019-05-04.jpg
   - url: south-street-jh-2019-05-05.jpg

-imagescredit: 'Contributions by Rhode Island Photographs Collection (<a href="//provlibdigital.org/islandora/object/islandora%3A12111" target="_blank">circa 1956</a>, <a href="//provlibdigital.org/islandora/object/islandora%3A10776" target="_blank">circa 1962-1</a>, <a href="//provlibdigital.org/islandora/object/islandora%3A10452" target="_blank">circa 1962-2</a>) at the Providence Public Library and Matthew Kierstead for the National Register nomination form'
+imagescredit: 'Contributions by Rhode Island Photographs Collection (<a href="//provlibdigital.org/islandora/object/islandora%3A12111" target="_blank">circa 1956</a>, <a href="//provlibdigital.org/islandora/object/islandora%3A10776" target="_blank">circa 1962-1</a>, <a href="//provlibdigital.org/islandora/object/islandora%3A10452" target="_blank">circa 1962-2</a>) at the Providence Public Library, Robert Guiliani and Matthew Kierstead for National Register nomination forms'

 external:
   - source: 'RI Photo Survey Instagram'